znichola/life/README.md

 # Conway's Game of Life

-[The Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is an infinatly interesting littel simulation and and nice programming exercise.
+[The Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is an infinatly interesting little simulation, and a nice programming exercise.

 ## C